Neufund/ESOP/README.md

 * `ESOPTypes` defines `Employee` struct that is used everywhere in this project (I know, it should be a library)
 * `CodeUpdateable` provides method to lock ESOP contract state when migrating to updated code (see later)

-Ownership structure is worth mentioning.
-In `ESOP` and `OptionsCalculator` we have two owners:
+Access control structure is worth mentioning.
+In `ESOP` and `OptionsCalculator` we have two managing accounts:

-* `owner` which deploys and upgrades code
+* `admin` which deploys and upgrades code and corresponds to `owner` in `Ownable` base class.
 * `company` that represents company's management

-Please note that `owner` cannot execute any ESOP logic.
+Please note that `admin` cannot execute any ESOP logic.
 S/he can deploy contracts and upgrade code but cannot open (activate) ESOP nor add employees.

 #### ESOP configuration examples